 We love reading about the stories of those who have found success in their practice, or their art.
 We love being drawn away from our lives and to envision our lives as something else.
 We all have read self-help books and have done nothing of what was asked, or when we did do something we stopped when it got hard or inconvenient.
 We read endless quotes about meditation such as “Silence is a place of great power and healing,” “One of the happiest moments in life is letting go of what you cannot change,” “Happiness of the world is transitory.
 The less you become attached to the world the more you enjoy peace of mind”, “when you realize how perfect everything is you will tilt your head back and laugh at the sky -Buddha.”
 These are usually accompanied by photos of beautiful people smiling and meditating in gardens or by the sea, or of statues of long dead teachers, or with yoga poses in beautiful places, or of smiling monks in robes.
 Wouldn’t it be nice to be those people?
 Wouldn’t it be nice to be somebody else !?!
 Wouldn’t it be nice to have finally arrived at peace?!?
 The question I ask when I see these quotes or these idealized pictures is “Then What?”
 What happens after the beautiful yoga pose on the beach?
 What happens after you laugh at the sky seeing the perfection of it all?
 What happens after the monks quit smiling at the camera?
 What happens next?

-Teachers of meditation whether seated or moving, have always had a difficulty.
 How do you convince a world beguiled by their desire to be entertained, to just meditate?
 Everything else is just sales.
 I could go on and on about the benefits and wonders found in meditation.
-All of those wonders would be misleading until you are deep within meditation and If you are deep in meditation you would not need any other reason!
+All of those wonders would be misleading until you are practicing meditation and if you are deep in meditation you would not need any other reason!
 Do you see the problem?
 Have you met the enemy?
 Are you still looking for Buddha on the road?

 Sit and Forget.
 You sit and when you remember something you forget.
 Couldn’t be any more simple.